z3n-chada/ethereum-testnet-bootstrapper/dockers/README.md

 In each of the folders you will find a build\_dockers.sh script that will build and tag all the Dockerfiles in that dir with the naming convention used in the config files.

+Additionally each src/ dir cooresponds to a dir that allows you to change the source of a client before building for debugging purposes (this hasn't been finalized yet)